Who can be a victim of identity theft?

 - Legal defense fees

 - Don't use the same password for your email, bank, Facebook, and other personal accounts.
-When you login to check or manage your account, don't click "stay signed in" unless it's on your personal computer and you don't intend to sell it or let others use it.
-And make sure you create a strong password that blends letters, numbers, and capital letters.
+When you log in to check or manage your account, don't click "stay signed in" unless it's on a personal computer which you don't intend to sell or let others use.
+Make sure to create a strong password that blends symbols, numbers, and upper and lowercase letters.

-- Be careful with your Social Security number, and only provide it if absolutely necessary.
-Don't carry your Social Security card, military ID, Medicare, or other cards that have your Social Security number on them unless you need them.
+- Be careful with your Social Security Number (SSN), and only provide it if absolutely necessary.
+Don't carry your Social Security card, military ID, Medicare, or other cards containing Social Security number unless absolutely necessary.